kubernetes-sigs/kueue/site/content/en/docs/concepts/admission_check.md

 If any of the Workload's AdmissionCheck is in the `Retry` state:
   - If `Admitted` the Workload is evicted - Workload will have an `Evicted` condition in `workload.Status.Condition` with `AdmissionCheck` as a `Reason`
-  - If the Workload has `QuotaReservation` it will be release released.
+  - If the Workload has `QuotaReservation` it will be released.
   - Event `EvictedDueToAdmissionCheck` is emitted

 If any of the Workload's AdmissionCheck is in the `Rejected` state: